ocp-power-automation/ocp4-upi-powervm-hmc/README.md

 For example; if you want a `$CLUSTERID` of **ocp4**, and you have a `$DOMAIN` of **example.com**.
 Then you will delegate `ocp4.example.com` to this ocp4-helpernode.

-## Minimum resource requirments
+## Minimum resource requirements
-Each LPAR must meet the minimum esource requirements
+Each LPAR must meet the minimum resource requirements
 |LPAR           |OS      | vCPU | Memory | Storage  |
 |---------------|--------|-----:|-------:|---------:|
 |Bastion/Helper |RHEL 8.x|2     | 16GB   | 120GB    |